Donald Trump, despicable demagogue, has been defeated. This is the victory of a lifetime for Joe Biden. But it’s a Pyrrhic victory for Democrats.

 Biden won by soothing the fears of the conservatives.
 That wasn’t the only way to win, but that’s the way he won.
 As the Democrats always do, Biden made the calculation that the left would support him because where else are they going to go?
 And as they always do, centrist Democrats are now busy demanding that the left shut up and not upset the right.

 If the nihilism of the right is a harsh kind of insanity, the appeasement of the center is a soft kind.
 It’s the insanity of doing the same thing and expecting a different result.
-It’s Mike Dukakis thanking Reagan for not using the “L” word.
+It’s Mike Dukakis thanking George Bush* for not using the “L” word.

 The centrists achieved a tepid victory.
 Considering the mortal danger we are in, the Democrats made a pitiful showing.
 They won’t have the strength to do much.
 How is it that when the Republicans win power, they can do tremendous damage, but when the Democrats win, they can barely manage to do some deferred maintenance?